nikivazou/theorem-proving-template/README.md

 stack test safe-lists
 ```

+## Locally.

-## Or type the following commands on your terminal. **Attention** the ordering of the commands should follow the ordering of your imports.
+Or type the following commands on your terminal. **Attention** the ordering of the commands should follow the ordering of your imports.

 ```
 cd src